 Yes!
 The Undergraduate Division is planning to offer a wide variety of online co-curricular activities and events.

-No. All club meetings and events will be online in the fall.
+Yes.
+All club meetings and events will be online in the fall.

 Can I access Huntsman Hall and other Wharton buildings?